 We are licensed, accredited and permitted by the following organizations:

 The licensing and accreditation processes required of reputable wilderness programs is not for ill-prepared or sub-par organizations.
-In fact, it is not altogether uncommon for a new program to fail to meet the rigorous requirements of a licensing board or accreditation committee.
+It is not altogether uncommon for a new program to fail to meet the rigorous requirements of a licensing board or accreditation committee.
 In addition to licenses and accreditations, some programs are also members of industry organizations such as the National Association for Therapeutic Schools and Programs (NATSAP) or Outdoor Behavioral Healthcare Council (OBHC).

-Blue Ridge Therapeutic Wellness is licensed by the Department of Human Services in the state of Georgia as an Outdoor Child Caring program.
+Blue Ridge is licensed by the Department of Human Services in the state of Georgia as an Outdoor Child Caring program.
 We hold an accreditation with the Association for Experiential Education (AEE), and are one of the few programs to have gone through the 5-year re-accreditation process twice.

 Blue Ridge is also participant of both NATSAP and OBH.
 Our program is permitted by the National Forest Service, and holds academic accreditation from Cognia as a Special Program.
 Each of these organizations has its own set of requirements for the initial licensing/accreditation/permit/membership process, as well as baseline expectations to maintain them.
 Below is an explanation of each: